BIOCHEM CAMP (AGES 13 - 14)

 Campers will participate in hands-on lab activities each day.
 For example, campers will isolate and examine their own DNA, harness the power of bacteria to grow glowing proteins, and examine how cellular DNA repair systems protect organisms (like us!) from the sun.
 In all these investigations, appropriate safety measures will be followed, and a dedicated BYU student counselor will supervise. -

 Toggle ItemWhat are the requirements to attend BYU Chem Camps?Each prospective attendee must fill out a short application to attend a BYU Chem Camp.
 Upon acceptance applicants must register and pay the registration fee.
-For students eligible for free or reduced-cost school lunches, a fee tuition scholarship is available.
-Email chemcamp@chem.byu.edu for more information about a tuition scholarship.

 -